 Why hurricane shutters?

-The city gets hit or brushed by a hurricane every 2.3 years, with average winds of 109 mph.
-The best hurricane shutters are built up to code to withstand these winds.
+A hurricane hits or brushes the city every 2.3 years, with average winds of 109 mph.
+We build the best hurricane shutters up to code to withstand these winds.
+For The best hurricane shutters are built up to code to withstand these winds.
 For a shutter to be hurricane rated or fbc rated, it must be built and anchored according to approved drawings, and then be verified through lab testing to the wind level required by the location of the property to be protected.

 What are the best hurricane shutters?